Skip to Content

 • Does the state have an independent and impartial judicial system and does the administration of justice meet the requirements for a fair trial?

-• Has the state signed the main international conventions on human rights and does the state adhere to them?
+• Has the state signed the main international human rights treaties and does the state adhere to them?

 • Have there been serious violations of human rights in the state?